 const darkmode = new Darkmode(options);

-darkmode.showWidget();If there are items on your website you don't want to be affected by night mode, you can disable it by adding the `darkmode-ignore` class, or by adding `isolation: isolate;`.
+darkmode.showWidget();If there are items on your website you don't want to use dark mode for, you can disable it by adding the `darkmode-ignore` class, or by adding `isolation: isolate;`.

 Comments are closed